Absent Periods

 Red Flags

-• Consider anorexia – an emaciated body may be well hidden under baggy clothing, and the disease often presents with the absence of periods.
+• Consider anorexia – an anorectic body may be well hidden under baggy clothing, and the disease often presents with the absence of periods.

 • Early morning headache and visual disturbance associated with amenorrhoea suggest possible intracranial pathology – refer urgently